pprabhu78/Streamline/docs/ProgrammingGuideDLSS_RR.md

 =======================

 >The focus of this guide is on using Streamline to integrate DLSS Ray Reconstruction (DLSS-RR) into an application.
 For more information about DLSS-RR itself, please visit the [NVIDIA Developer DLSS Page](https://developer.nvidia.com/rtx/dlss)
->For information on user interface considerations when using the DLSS-RR plugin, please see the "RTX UI Developer Guidelines.pdf" document included in the DLSS SDK.
+>For information on user interface considerations when using the DLSS-RR plugin, please see the ["RTX UI Developer Guidelines.pdf"](<RTX UI Developer Guidelines.pdf>) document included in the DLSS SDK.

-Version 2.7.2
+Version 2.7.30
 =======

 ### 1.0 INITIALIZE AND SHUTDOWN